zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/mpi/profiling.md

 ## Next Steps

 We have optimized the compute kernel of this example and we have new bottlenecks.
 Optimized versions of the application don't scale as we increase the number of processes.
 Data transfers and IO are now dominant in the application: using more processors to compute the workload doesn't reduce the execution time linearly.
-A [parallel profiler](https://youtu.be/zIITp7ZqZXI) can help optimize the code futher.
+A [parallel profiler](https://youtu.be/zIITp7ZqZXI) can help optimize the code further.